Dungeon Hill Hike

 Glentrool Visitor Centre image

-Below is a view of the Bruce's Stone car park about 3 miles east of the Glentrool Visitor Centre.
+Below is a view of the Bruce's Stone car park 3 miles east of the Glentrool Visitor Centre.
 The old road past the Monument is loose surface, you are not meant to drive past this point.
 This car park at the Monument can hold about 12 cars, and another car park 3 hundred yards before the stone holds about 30 cars.

 The well marked Merrick Hiking Trail begins from the sign in the image below.
 This is the most popular hill in southwest Scotland, so there will normally be a few cars in the car park.
 Weekends and holidays, you may have to park in the larger car park 300 yards back down the road.